 2017 Studios & Directions

 Below you will find descriptions of and directions to the 2017 studios and artisans.
 Each studio has links to google map for direction coordinates.
-You can also download a pdf file of the 2017 Studio Tour map.
+You can also download pdf files of the 2017 Studio Tour map and directions using the links below.

 Studio 1 Phineas Rose Wood Joinery